AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_hpo.rst

 distributed training, to share the workload across multiple devices and speed up training.
 To enable distributed training in this tutorial, we use deepspeed and accelerate.

-To generate an accelerate file, run the command ``accelerate config`` in your terminal, following the instructions on screen to outline the details of the compute you intend to use for your finetuning, saying yes to the question "Do you want to use DeepSpeed?" and no to the question "Do you want to specify a json file to a DeepSpeed config?" if you want an auto-generated deepspeed config file.
-More information on the deepspeed configuration can be found in their `docs <https://www.deepspeed.ai/docs/config-json/>`_.
-The accelerate config will handle the details of the distribution and the GRPO class handles how the accelerator is used during training.

 .. code-block:: python

     hp_config = HyperparameterConfig(